Mehtari-Nadir/AI-Agent/README.md

 - `bun run type-check` - Run TypeScript type checking

 This project was created using `bun init` in bun v1.2.18.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-MIT License - see LICENSE file for details